rubiefawn/remedy/knowledge-and-treasure/perks.md

 ### Lucky

 Once per short rest, you may reroll any check.
-You can choose to reroll after you roll the check initially, but before the outcome of the check is determined.
+You can choose to reroll after the check is rolled initially, but before the outcome of the check is determined.

 ### Skilled

-You gain proficiency in two skills or tools of your choice.
+You gain proficiency in three skills or tools of your choice.

 ### True Mastery